balaganeshganesan/Web-projects/README.md

-This GitHub repository is dedicated to the projects completed during the first week of the motioncut-internship.
+This GitHub repository is dedicated to the project completed during the first week of the motioncut-internship.